4-year-old girl abuse case: Mother jailed 19 years, boyfriend who threw fatal punch jailed 30 years

 For his role in Megan's death and other charges, Wong was jailed for 30 years and given 17 strokes of the cane.

-The pair, seated in the dock, looked down as their sentences were read out.
+Details of their crimes emerged in court in February when the pair pleaded guilty.
+The pair, seated in the dock on Thursday, looked down as their sentences were read out.

-Delivering her decision to a packed courtroom, Justice Hoo Sheau Peng had strong words for the pair, calling their conduct "heinous", "deplorable".
+Delivering her decision to a packed courtroom, Justice Hoo Sheau Peng had strong words for the pair, calling their conduct heinous and deplorable.

 She noted that Megan was a young, vulnerable victim who was helplessly reliant on both accused persons for her daily care.

-For months, she pleaded with them for food, clothing and to leave the planter box where she was made to sleep, but her pleas fell on "deaf ears" and a "hardened heart".
+For months, she pleaded with them for food, clothing and to leave the planter box where she was made to sleep, but her pleas fell on deaf ears and a hardened heart, the judge said.

 Her mother instead berated and mocked her.
 Both accused persons had deliberately recorded Megan's pain and suffering, showing their "absolute depravity".

-Meanwhile, the couple's friend Nouvelle Chua Ruoshi, 35, who is accused of disposing of Megan's body together with them, still has her case pending before the court.
+The couple's friend Nouvelle Chua Ruoshi, 35, who is accused of disposing of Megan's body together with them, has her case pending before the court.

-During his arguments on sentencing, Mr Wong told the court how Foo had moved from one abusive relationship to another.
-Foo had been married to Megan's biological father Khung Wei Nan, known online as Simonboy, in 2015 before the marriage broke down.
-She began dating Wong some years later.

-The lawyers also submitted two letters by Foo, detailing her domestic abuse and expressing her remorse at how that had "spilled over" towards Megan.

 THE ABUSE